Part 5 of 5

 Hopefully not with a single number.
 Reliability has four essential elements that incorporate a complete reliability requirement.

-Being complete and clear with the specifications enhances the chance you will receive equipment that meets your needs.
+Being complete and clear with the specifications enhances the chance that you will receive equipment that meets your needs.

 When your equipment fails, what should you avoid doing?

 Blaming someone.
-By know this should be common knowledge, yet it all too common.
+By now, this should be common knowledge, yet it is all too common.
 When the equipment fails, it is not the operator or technician’s fault.
 It’s the design, the maintenance process, the priorities to run at all costs, etc. It’s really a management role to set the tone of the organization to focus on learning from each failure and working to improve the system and processes to avoid failures in the future.

 When your equipment fails, what should you do?

 Pull out your crime scene investigator tool kit and learn as much as you can.
 Rather than rush to patch or replace equipment to quickly get the line up and running.
 Take a few minutes to learn what caused the failure.
 The failed item may be a victim of another element of the system malfunctioning.
 The failed item may be the hero, averting a larger failure within the system that a simple patch will permit to occur.
-The failed item may well be the causes, well, why?
+The failed item may well be the cause, well, why?

-Sure there is a balance with getting the system running again, yet if you do not learn what to actually improve within the system you’ll be back doing the same repair again and again.
+Sure, there is a balance with getting the system running again, yet if you do not learn what to actually improve within the system, you’ll be back doing the same repair again and again.
 Even taking 5 minutes to gather data and make observations will serve the team to analyze what happened.
 It is often critical information needed to implement significant improvements.

 Yes.
-And some will despite what management does.
+And some will, despite what management does.
 Some will take personal pride in operating and maintaining their equipment to the best of their ability.

 Others will not.
-They will avoid reporting issues, they will miss signs of impending failure, they will defer repairs to the next shift.
+They will avoid reporting issues, they will miss signs of impending failure, and they will defer repairs to the next shift.
 After all, they have production to get out.

 Creating a culture of ownership will encourage more ownership behavior.
 Not everyone will participate, yet the policies and practices within your organization can help most take ownership of their equipment.
-The benefits include smoother running equipment, less downtime, and higher employee morale.
+The benefits include smoother-running equipment, less downtime, and higher employee morale.

 The Next Steps

-What is the one thing you took away from the not only this post, but the series?
+What is the one thing you took away from not only this post, but the series?
 What is the one thing you are going to do differently to improve the reliability in your organization?

-I want to thank Fred, for sharing his wisdom and experience.
-If you have any questions of your own, please email questions@HPReliability.com and we will do our best to answer them.
+I want to thank Fred for sharing his wisdom and experience.
+If you have any questions of your own, please email questions@HPReliability.com, and we will do our best to answer them.

 Fred Schenkelberg